 - Angling from the slipway area (from the line of rocks to the bridge adjacent to the boathouse) is not allowed between dawn and dusk.

 - All rods in use must be a maximum of 3m apart over the outer two rod butts and a maximum of100m apart over the outer baits.

 - Unattended rods must be removed from the water.

-- Any person fishing must remove any litter before commencing to fish and take it from the lakeside to a bin or home upon leaving.
+- Any person fishing must remove any litter and discarded line and take it from the lakeside to preferably one of the skips in the main car park or home upon leaving.

 - Fishing or camping is not allowed on either of the two islands.